semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### identify operator

 "in" and "not in" are the membership operators in Python.
-They are used to test whether a value or variable is found in a sequence (string, list, tuple, set and dictionary)data type.
-List, tuple, set and dictionaries will be explained in the upcoming posts.
+They are used to test whether a value or variable is found in a sequence (string, list, tuple, set, and dictionary)data type.
+List, tuple, set, and dictionaries will be explained in the upcoming posts.

 * "in" return True if value/variable is found in the sequence.
 * "not in" return True if value/variable is not found in the sequence.